xuh14/MS5611-with-2-D-Kalman-Filter/README.md

  * signal processing as the drift altitude or velocity will be cumulative and has drift of 1m every 3s.
 Instead, a P
  * controller is added into the update equation.
 By using last stage barometer's raw altitude data as the estimation and the
  * current state as the measument data, a P controller can be used to adjust the smoothness of the data using the error,
  * measurement - estimation, times the adjustable gain.
 In the program, 0.1 is used.
-The P controller here, not in a
- * traditional sense, is to smooth the data rather than correct.
-It is used because from Kalman equtions, different Q and R
- * values will make the value approahcing a steady state value and thus need a P controller to constantly add value into
- * the equation and thus make it work.
  *
  * ------------------------------------------------------Settings-------------------------------------------
  *